After completing basic level of narration in previous four articles, here we are to learn the advanced level rules to change the narration.

 Direct – “Good morning students, I will be taking your Mathematics class."
 Said the new teacher.

-How to Change the Narration of Sentences with Question Tags:
+Indirect Speech of Sentences with Question Tags:

 Sentences with question tags are tentative statements, the speaker is not sure of something, and there is doubt about the statement made.
 So, he a question is tagged for some reassurance.